sourabhkv/ytdl/README.md

 Older version [watch demo here](https://user-images.githubusercontent.com/55890376/114445050-398c9100-9bed-11eb-9b17-aea0be0704d8.mp4)<br>

 ## ⚠️ DEPRECATION WARNING
-Options menu will be discontinued in future.
+Options menu will be discontinued in future.(DISCONTINUED) Playlist items selector will no longer be based on text input.
-Playlist items selector will no longer be based on text input.
+Direct terminal option will be shifted to custom command section.

 ## INSTALLATION
 Currently this is supported only on windows.<br>